-China's digital healthcare market is expected to grow considerably in the next few years, with \$110 billion expected to be invested in 2020, of which \$35 billion is expected to be invested in disease management.
+According to the Boston Consulting Group, China's digital healthcare market is expected to grow considerably in the next few years, with \$110 billion expected to be invested in 2020, of which \$35 billion is expected to be invested in disease management.

-License Agreement
+Technology License Agreement

-On April 29, 2019, we entered into a Technology License Agreement (sometimes referred to herein as the "License Agreement") with the Licensor.
-The Licensor currently owns all our outstanding common stock and will continue to own a majority of our outstanding common stock immediately after this offering.
+On July 3, 2019, we entered into an Amended and Restated Technology License Agreement (referred to as the "License Agreement") with the Licensor, which was approved by our independent directors.
+The Licensor currently owns 99.6% of our outstanding common stock and will continue to own a majority of our outstanding common stock immediately after this offering.

 The License Agreement sets forth our contractual rights and responsibilities relating to the Licensed Products in the China Region.
-The "Licensed Products" are products consisting of a biosensor strip and "smart" device application or dedicated reader device that use the biosensor technology owned by the Licensor relating to measuring, or otherwise determining, the amount or concentration of glucose, and the existence of biological markers of cancer, allergy/immunology and hormones, in a bodily fluid.
+The "Licensed Products" are products consisting of a biosensor strip and smart device application or dedicated reader device that use the biosensor technology owned by the Licensor relating to measuring, or otherwise determining, the amount or concentration of glucose, and the existence of biological markers of cancer, allergy/immunology and hormones, in a bodily fluid.
 The Licensed Products only include products that are supplied by an Authorized Supplier.
 An "Authorized Supplier" includes us, the Licensor, any of our affiliates or any affiliates of the Licensor, or any third party manufacturer and/or reseller that the Licensor has expressly identified or approved in advance in writing for the purpose of quality control for the supply of Licensed Products to us.
+We do not currently intend to manufacture the Licensed Products in-house.
+As we believe it is common practice in our industry, we intend to outsource manufacturing to an unrelated third party.
+Outsourced manufacturing has commenced at the Australian National Fabrication Facility, which has Class 1000, ISO Class 6 cleanroom facilities and has been approved by the Licensor.
+We intend to continue to use this facility to manufacture the SGB batches to be used for regulatory evaluation.

-- The Licensor granted to us an exclusive license to the Licensor's proprietary rights to the biosensor technology used in the Licensed Products, solely in the China Region and solely to: - o act as the authorized party for the purpose of prosecuting the application of, and obtaining any, regulatory approval for the Licensed Product, including being authorized to prosecute the approval for an investigational device required for the purpose of carrying out clinical studies: - o manufacture, promote, market, import, offer, sell and distribute the Licensed Products; - o provide reasonable customer support services on the use of the Licensed Products to end users of, and health care practitioners referring end users to, the Licensed Products; - o use the Licensed Products only for the purposes identified and permitted pursuant to regulatory approval; and - collect data acquired from the Licensed Products.
+- The Licensor granted to us an exclusive license to the Licensor's proprietary rights to the biosensor technology used in the Licensed Products, solely in the China Region and solely to: - o act as the authorized party for the purpose of prosecuting the application of, and obtaining any, regulatory approval for the Licensed Product, including being authorized to prosecute the approval for an investigational device required for the purpose of carrying out clinical studies: - o manufacture, promote, market, import, offer, sell and distribute the Licensed Products; - o provide reasonable customer support services on the use of the Licensed Products to end users of, and health care practitioners referring end users to, the Licensed Products; - o use the Licensed Products only for the purposes identified and permitted pursuant to regulatory approval; and - o collect data acquired from the Licensed Products.